-Working remotely had a lot of benefits, but it also has some negatives to consider.
-Since your home and office are one and the same you can find yourself working odd hours if you don’t set boundaries.
-My remote work is contracted and didn’t originally provide vacation or holidays off.
-Thankfully now with a contract buyout has changed.
+Working remotely has a lot of benefits, but it also has some negatives to consider.
+Since your home and office are the same, you can work odd hours if you don’t set boundaries.
+My remote work is contracted, and didn’t originally provide vacation or holidays off.
+Thankfully now with a contract, buy out has changed.

-Once you decide to pursue remote work it’s vital that you vet any company you apply to work for, especially if you are working with a third-party service.
+Once you decide to pursue remote work, you must vet any company you apply for, especially if you are working with a third-party service.
 There are many legitimate remote work opportunities.
 I keep a running list here.
 Regardless, you must stay alert to scams.

 Here are My Tips to Avoid Remote Work Scams